 - A meta-study of dozens of peer-reviewed sleep papers concludes that what’s critical is something called “Parent education/prevention.”
 This involves teaching pregnant women and parents of newborns about the science of sleep and giving them a few basic sleep rules.
 Parents are supposed to start following these rules from birth to when their babies are just a few weeks old.
 What are the rules?

 - The authors of the meta-study point to a paper that tracked pregnant women who planned to breastfeed.
 Researchers gave some of the women a two-page handout with instructions.
-One rule on the handout was that parents should not hold, rock, or nurse a baby to sleep in the evenings, in order to help him learn the difference between day and night.
-Another instruction for week-old babies was that if they cried between midnight and five a.m., parents should re-swaddle, pat, rediaper, or walk the baby around, but that the mother should offer the beast only if the baby continued crying after that.
+One rule on the handout was that parents should not hold, rock, or nurse a baby to sleep in the evenings to help him learn the difference between day and night.
+Another instruction for week-old babies was that if they cried between midnight and five a.m., parents should re-swaddle, pat, rediaper, or walk the baby around.
+The mother should offer the breast only if the baby continues crying after that.

-- An additional instruction was that, from the child’s birth, the mothers should distinguish between when their babies were crying and when they were just whimpering in their sleep.
+- Additional instruction was that, from the child’s birth, the mothers should distinguish between when their babies were crying and when they were just whimpering in their sleep.
 In other words, before picking up a noisy baby, the mother should pause to make sure he’s awake.

 - The researchers explained the scientific basis for these instructions.
 A “control group” of breastfeeding mothers had gotten no instruction.
-The results were remarkable: From birth to three weeks old, babies in the treatment and control groups had nearly identical sleep patterns.
-But at four weeks old, 38% of the treatment-group babies were sleeping through the night, versus 7% of the control-group babies.
-At eight weeks, all the treatment babies were sleeping through the night, compared with 23% of the control babies.
+The results were remarkable: Babies in the treatment and control groups had nearly identical sleep patterns from birth to three weeks old.
+But at four weeks old, 38% of the treatment-group babies were sleeping through the night, versus 7% of the control group babies.
+All the treatment babies were sleeping through the night at eight weeks, compared with 23% of the control babies.
 The authors’ conclusion is resounding: “The results of this study show that breastfeeding need not be associated with night waking.”

 - The researchers say that if you miss the fourth-month window, they believe in cry it out.